benjaehyun/brewista/README.md

 # Brewista: Coffee Brewing Companion

 ## Note: Application is under active development, please refer to production branch for most recent stable version (deployed version).
+### What's being worked on now: Refactoring front to back handling of recipes to include recipe versions
+- This way users can make changes to a recipe and keep track of them
+- For ex.
+If I got a new coffee bean that I've recorded a recipe for before, I can go back and use that particular version of the recipe

 ## Live App Link